-I went through most my teaching career without talking about my Asperger Syndrome.
+I went through most my teaching career without talking about my Asperger Syndrome, as it was diagnosed at the time.
 I imagined every negative outcome; people questioning my ability to teach, children in my class wondering what was ‘wrong’ with me, parents asking the headteacher why they’d knowingly hire a teacher with a disorder, and so on.

 But the reaction I perhaps feared most was belittlement.

 You see, it takes a great deal of courage to open up about issues that reside in your head.
 Whether it’s your neurology, mental health issues, or anything else that can’t be seen except on doctors’ notes.
 And if there’s one thing worse than the fear of being shot down for opening up, it’s that once in a while someone actually shoots.

 When I told Autistic Not Weird’s Facebook community that I was writing this article, a lot of people became interested.
 [All links in this article open in new tabs, by the way.]
 The ANW community is made up of autistic people, parents/relatives of autistic people, teachers/doctors/other professionals, and people with no links to autism but want to learn.
 So it’s quite encouraging that such a diverse community is uniformly concerned about this, and not just those who are autistic themselves.